16 Different Types of Evergreen Trees (With Pictures)

 8. Olive Trees

-Olive trees are an important cash crop for many countries, especially Italy, Australia, and New Zealand.
-Please trees grow to almost 50-feet tall with silvery green leaves in a gnarled, twisted trunk.
-It produces small white flowers before the fruit that gives it its name.
-Fossil evidence says these trees grew for millions of years, and humans might have already been eating them 6,000 years ago.
+Olive trees are an essential cash crop for many countries, especially Italy, Australia, and New Zealand.
+They grow to almost 50 feet tall with silvery green leaves in a gnarled, twisted trunk.
+Olive trees produce small white flowers before the fruit develops.
+Fossil evidence proves that they grew for millions of years, and humans might have eaten them 6,000 years ago.

 9. Hemlock Trees

-Hemlock trees are native to the northeastern United States and typically grow too little over 100 feet tall.
-They have a very long lifespan, and one tree in Pennsylvania is estimated to be more than 500 years old.
-It’s popular for railroad ties because it holds the spikes tight.
-These trees prefer higher altitudes with plenty of rain.
+Hemlock trees are native to the northeastern United States and typically grow over 100 feet tall.
+They have a very long lifespan; one Pennsylvania tree is estimated to be more than 500 years old.
+Hemlock is used for railroad ties because it holds the spikes tight.
+The trees prefer higher altitudes with plenty of rain.

 Related Read: 12 Types of Trees in Pennsylvania (With Pictures)